pledo/aws-mfa-cli/README.md

 $ aws --profile mfa s3 ls
 ```

-RoadMap
+RoadMap:

+x-Instalation config
-x- Remove only the [mfa] block, keep everything after.
+x-Remove only the [mfa] block, keep everything after.
-x- Create a description for README explaing the script.
+x-Create a description for README explaing the script.
-x- Create the cli option for mfa arn and other most important options.
+x-Create the cli option for mfa arn and other most important options.

-- Take the aws region from the env variable: AWS_DEFAULT_REGION, if it exists.
+-Take the aws region from the env variable: AWS_DEFAULT_REGION, if it exists.
-- Take the aws region from aws/credentials file: AWS_DEFAULT_REGION, if it exists.
+-Take the aws region from aws/credentials file: AWS_DEFAULT_REGION, if it exists.
-- Tests
-- Instalation config
+-Tests
+-Profile: mfa-dev, mfa-stageß